Padiglione Italia – Biennale Architettura 2016

 Taking Care – Press kit (IT)

-Taking Care – Press release (IT)
+Taking Care – Com. stampa

 Taking Care – Press kit (EN)